ChristineTham/pali_grammar/README.md

 7. Install [uv](https://docs.astral.sh/uv/) for your operating system

-8. Install all the dependencies with poetry
+8. Install all the dependencies with uv

 ```shell
 uv sync